 - Signatures Required: Your Department Chair or immediate supervisor and Area Vice President must sign off on the GAP form prior to submission.
 If you have questions about or need any support with the form, please contact Tracy Beidleman for assistance.

-Email your completed GAP form to Tracy Beidleman.
+Email your completed GAP form to email@example.com.
 During the Grant Advisory Committee's review process, additional information may be requested.
 Within 30 days, the Director of Grants will notify you if the proposal has received the initial approval needed to proceed.

 Step 4: Write the Grant

 The Grants Office is here to assist grant seekers with all aspects of grant proposal development.
 Please coordinate your Grant proposals with the Grants Office to ensure transparency and coordination.
 Grant seekers may be responsible for portions of the proposal writing.
 Grant support is available from the Grants Office.
 If you have questions or need assistance, please contact Tracy Beidleman at 310-434-4180 or firstname.lastname@example.org.

 Step 5: Obtain Final Administrative Approval

 Once the grant is written and the budget is complete, SMC's executive administration must approve the grant.
-At the least, this means that the VP of your division will review your application and give you the final authorization to proceed.
-Note, if your grant includes significant impacts on Facilities, Information Services, and/or any other department on campus, the program leads of the impacted departments must also approve the grant for submission.
+At the least, this means that the VP of your division will review your application and give you the authorization to proceed.
+However, if your grant includes significant impacts on Facilities, Information Technology, Institutional Research and/or any other department on campus, the program leads of the departments must also approve the grant for submission.
 Documentation of final approval by the area VP and sign-off by impacted departments should be included with the final submittal.